Join the ReefClean Litter Hero campaign today!

 How long will the campaign run for?

-The on the ground Litter Hero campaign will be launched in June and the first sites will be reported on by June 30.
-We will look to expand the campaign in the new financial year.
+The 2nd round of the on-ground Litter Hero campaign will be launched in September and the first sites will be reported on by October 30.

 For more information email email@example.com.